What Do Children and Parents Want and Perceive in Conversational Agents? Towards Transparent, Trustworthy, Democratized Agents: Results and Discussion

-\\ We identified nine themes (other than task-orientation and human-likeness) participants desired in their agents.
+Other themes that emerged from participants describing their ideal agents are shown in Figure \ref{fig:miro-tag-freq}, from most to least frequent.
 Three of the themes indicate participants want future conversational agents to be user-oriented (\textit{Convenient}, \textit{Personalized}, and \textit{Proactive}); three indicate a desire for enjoyable interactions (\textit{Approachable/friendly}, \textit{Familiar or pop-culture related}, and \textit{Fun}); and two indicate a desire for emotional intelligence (\textit{Addresses concerns} and \textit{Culturally intelligent}).
 The final theme, \textit{Basic features}, indicates participants want future agents to include the typical features current agents have, like the ability to play music or get the weather.
+Detailed descriptions of each theme are in the appendix \cite{weird-non-weird-conv-ai-appendix}.

-In terms of relative importance to participants overall, they mentioned \textit{Basic features} most often, then user-oriented themes, then enjoyable interactions, and finally emotional intelligence.
-In terms of theme rankings for different subsets, both parents and those from WEIRD countries emphasized pop-culture references while de-emphasizing addressing concerns.
-From the relative differences shown in Figure \ref{fig:miro-tag-freq}, those from non-WEIRD countries emphasized cultural intelligence, parents emphasized personalization, and children emphasized friendliness and approachability.
-Thus, we propose the design recommendation, \textbf{F3: Focus development on useful, common features; user-orientation; enjoyable interactions; and emotional intelligence with respect to end-users' cultural perspectives }, as described in Table \ref{tab:drfs}.
-This is also supported by the results from \citeauthor{alexa-perceptions-idc}'s study with ConvoBlocks, in which students reported most often using basic, useful features when interacting with Alexa \cite{alexa-perceptions-idc}.
+As shown in Figure \ref{fig:miro-tag-freq}, parents tended to focus more on \textit{personalized features} and \textit{pop-culture or familiar features} than children, whereas children tended to focus more on \textit{fun features}, \textit{approachable/friendly features}, and \textit{addressing concerns} (as previously mentioned) than parents.
+Designers may want to take this into consideration when designing agents for children or parents.